-Command / Role Key/CSP Service Unauth JSO / User NSO Description access Key types File Create No cert Yes Creates a file on the given device.
+Role L/ /CCD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types File Create No cert Yes Creates a file on the given device.
 The file is created with the size given in the file argument, and is initially filled with zeroes.
 The file must not exist.
 This prevents overwriting and race conditions.
-No access to keys or CSPs File Op No cert, ACL ACL Idelete Requires that the No access to keys or CSPs Firmware Authenticate Yes Yes Yes Reports firmware version.
+No access to keys or CSPs File Op No cert, ACL ACL Does an operation on a file, e.g. read, write, delete.
+Requires that the file's ACL permit the operation.
+No access to keys or CSPs Firmware Authenticate Yes Yes Yes Reports firmware version.
 Performs a zero knowledge challenge response protocol based on HMAC that enables a operator to ensure that the firmware in the module matches the firmware supplied by Thales.
 The protocol generates a random value to use as the HMAC key.
-No access to keys or CSPs НМАС Foreign Token Command No handle handle Sends an ISO-7816 command to a smart No access to keys or CSPs Foreign Token Open No FE, cert FE 5 No access to keys or CSPs
+No access to keys or CSPs НМАС Foreign Token Command No handle handle Sends an ISO-7816 command to a smart card over the channel opened by ForeignTokenOpen.
+No access to keys or CSPs Foreign Token Open No FE, cert FE No access to keys or CSPs

-Command / Role Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Format Token Yes Yes Yes Formats a smart card or software token ready for use.
+Command / Role Vov./CCD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Format Token Yes Yes Yes Formats a smart card or software token ready for use.
 May use a module key to create challenge response value [AES, Triple DES] Generate Key Yes Yes Yes Generates a symmetric key of a given type with a specified ACL and returns a handle.
 Optionally returns a certificate containing the ACL.
 The data generated by this operation is not a CSP until it has been bound to an authorized user by protecting it with a token.
 Creates a new symmetric key object.
 Sets the ACL and Application data for that object.
 Optionally uses module signing key and exports the key generation certificate.
-AES, Triple DES, Arc Four [] , Aria [] , Camellia [] , DES [] SEED [] .
+AES, Triple DES, Arc Four , Aria , Camellia , DES , SEED .
 Generate Key Pair Yes Yes Yes Generates a key pair of a given type with specified ACLs for each half or the pair.
 Performs a pair wise consistency check on the key pair.
 Returns two key handles.
 Optionally returns certificates containing the ACL.
 The data generated by this operation is not a CSP until it has been bound to an authorized user by protecting it with a token.
 Creates two new key objects.
 Sets the ACL and Application data for those objects.
 Optionally uses module signing key and exports two key generation certificates.
 Diffie- Hellman, DSA, ECDSA, EC-DH, EC-MQV, RSA, ElGamal, KCDSA Generate Logical Token Yes Yes Yes Creates a new logical token, which can then be written as shares to smart cards or software tokens.
 On creation the token is not a CSP as it does not protect any sensitive data.
 Uses module key.
 Creates a logical token.
 [AES or Triple DES] Get ACL handle, ACL handle, ACL handle, ACL Returns the ACL for a given handle.
 Exports the ACL for a key object.